-- Students registering for this programme/curriculum should supply proof of registration as a social worker according to the Act on Social Work, 1978 (Act 110 of 1978). - b) The student chooses a topic in consultation with the subject head and his/her promoter with the reservation that the topic will fall within the approved focus area of both the Subject Group Social Work and the Faculty of Humanities. - c) Students need to write an admission exam in which the students need to obtain a minimum of 65%.
+- Students registering for this programme/curriculum should supply proof of registration as a social worker according to the Act on Social Work, 1978 (Act 110 of 1978). - b) The student chooses a topic in consultation with the subject head and his/her promoter with the reservation that the topic will fall within the approved focus area of both the Subject Group Social Work and the School of Behavioural Sciences. - c) Students need to write an admission assessment in which the students need to obtain a minimum of 65%.
 Information may be obtained from the subject chairperson.

-V.10.4.3.2 Compilation of the curriculum: (805 108 - G921V)
+V.10.4.4.2 Compilation of the curriculum: (805 108 - G921V)